alturany/ExpediaHotelOffers/ABOUT.md

 4) used layers to separate concerns

-4) no previous experience in
+5) no previous experience in
-    1)Maven
+    1. Maven.
-    2)Git
+    2. Git.
-    3)Spring
+    3. Spring.
-    4)Rest services
+    4. Rest services.
-    5)Jackson JSON
+    5. Jackson JSON.
-    6)ThymeLeaf
+    6. ThymeLeaf.
-    7)bootstrap
+    7. bootstrap.

 Since I had no experience in almost all used technologies, that has leaded to:
- a) it took me much more longer time than your estimation.
+1) it took me much more longer time than your estimation.
- b) basic scenarios testing has been done; no in depth testing.
+2) basic scenarios testing has been done; no in depth testing.
- c) search form is primitive, date picker should has been used instead of date fields
+3) search form is primitive, date picker should has been used instead of date fields
- d) results page is very primitive.
+4) results page is very primitive.